Artificial Intelligence Guidelines

 2. Ethics, privacy and confidentiality in research

-Authors should use AI tools responsibly, ensuring that their use does not violate privacy.
-This includes adhering to data governance and informed consent protocols, especially when AI is involved in processing personal or sensitive data.
-Uploading this information may violate ethical principles such as those outlined in the National Statement on Ethical Conduct in Human Researchand other regulations.
-It could pose risks to the participants and society as the generative AI could produce harmful or malicious data or content that could be used for unethical or illegal purposes such as theft, fraud, discrimination and misinformation.
-Researchers must implement robust measures to protect the privacy of individuals whose data are analysed or generated by AI.
+Authors should use AI tools responsibly, ensuring that their use does not violate privacy.This includes adhering to data governance and informed consent protocols, especially when AI tools are involved in processing personal or sensitive data.
+Uploading this information may violate ethical principles such as those outlined in the National Statement on Ethical Conduct in Human Research (2023) and other regulations.
+It could pose risks to the participants and society as AI could produce harmful or malicious data or content that could be used for unethical or illegal purposes such as theft, fraud, discrimination and misinformation.
+Researchers must implement robust measures to protect the privacy of individuals whose data is analysed or generated by AI.

 Researchers must ensure the use of AI tools is clearly disclosed in their methodologies and ethics application, detailing the AI's role in the research process, the kind of data it processed, and how decisions were influenced by AI outputs.
 This is particularly true in studies involving human participants, where the protection of these individuals must be weighed against potential benefits to the wider population.
-The rapid advancement of AI adds layers of complexity to these issues, introducing concerns about data governance, consent, and accountability.
+The rapid advancement of AI tools add layers of complexity to these issues, introducing concerns about data governance, consent, and accountability.

 University governance documents will support University Research Schools in their guidance of ethical AI use in research across the university.
 The extent that AI can be used to aid research must be clearly defined by each Research School in relation to the expertise and specificity.
 As AI is continually evolving, it is important that the University Research Schools remain well informed of the changes and potential impacts on ethical research within the sector.